 D4.1 The requirement for an internal audit function for local authorities is implied by section 151 of the Local Government Act 1972, which requires that authorities "make arrangements for the proper administration of their financial affairs".
-The Accounts and Audit (England) Regulations 2011 more specifically require that a "relevant body shall maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control in accordance with the proper practices in relation to internal control".
-The guidance accompanying this legislation states that, for principal local authorities, proper internal audit practices are those contained within the CIPFA code of practice for internal audit in local government in the United Kingdom 2006.
+The Accounts and Audit Regulations 2015 more specifically require that "a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance. "

 - D4.2 Internal Audit is an assurance function that primarily provides an independent and objective opinion to the organisation on the control environment comprising risk management, control and governance by evaluating its effectiveness in achieving the organisation's objectives.
 It objectively examines, evaluates and reports on the adequacy of the control environment as a contribution to the proper, economic, efficient and effective use of resources. - D4.3 Inherently the work of internal audit is a service to management and for the benefit of the organisation as a whole. - D4.4 Internal audit should have sufficient independence for it to be seen as such across the organisation, and to enable auditors to perform their duties in a manner which facilitates impartial and objective professional judgements and recommendations.
-To this end Internal Audit should be involved in the determination of its priorities and scope; internal auditors should have no operational responsibilities. - D4.5 The Head of Governance and Assurance has direct access to, and freedom to report in their own name without fear or favour to, all officers and Members and particularly those charged with governance including the Chief Executive and the Audit and Accounts Committee.
+To this end Internal Audit should be involved in the determination of its priorities and scope; internal auditors should have no operational responsibilities. - D4.5 The Head of Governance and Assurance has direct access to and freedom to report in their own name without fear or favour to, all officers and Members and particularly those charged with governance including the Chief Executive and the Audit and Accounts Committee.

-- D4.6 To ensure that the scope of Internal Audit encompasses the entire control environment of the Council.
-This extends to all of the controls and procedures (financial or otherwise) in operation in all services provided by Council Departments, all of the City's schools and the Council's significant partners. - D4.7 To ensure that Internal Audit has the right of access to all assets, records, personnel and premises including those of Foundation and Voluntary Aided Schools, partners and third parties such as contractors, and any other establishment operated within the Council's financial accounts.
-This includes the authority to obtain information and explanations as it considers necessary to fulfil its responsibilities. - D4.8 To ensure that Internal Audit is appropriately resourced to meet its objectives. - D4.9 To ensure that audit plans prepared by the Head of Governance and Assurance, which take account of the characteristics and relative risks of the authority's activities, are submitted to the Audit and Accounts Committee for approval. - D4.10 To ensure that Internal Audit staff maintain objectivity, and do not undertake operational tasks.
+- D4.6 To ensure that the scope of the internal audit service encompasses the entire control environment of the Council.
+This extends to all of the controls and procedures (financial or otherwise) in operation in all services provided by Council Departments, all of the City's schools and the Council's significant partners. - D4.7 To ensure that internal auditors have the right of access to all assets, records, personnel and premises including those of Foundation and Voluntary Aided Schools, partners and third parties such as contractors, and any other establishment operated within the Council's financial accounts.
+This includes the authority to obtain information and explanations as it considers necessary to fulfil its responsibilities. - D4.8 To ensure that the internal audit service procured by the Council is sufficient to meet statutory requirements. - D4.9 To ensure that audit plans prepared by the internal audit service, which take account of the characteristics and relative risks of the authority's activities, are submitted to the Audit and Accounts Committee for approval. - D4.10 To ensure that the internal audit service complies with the Public Sector Internal Audit Standards.

-- D4.11 To ensure that Internal Audit provides a professional service that complies with the CIPFA code of practice for internal audit in local government in the United Kingdom 2006. - D4.12 To ensure that the Head of Governance and Assurance is free to report directly to the Audit and Accounts Committee on all Internal Audit matters. - D4.13 To ensure that the Head of Governance and Assurance provides an annual report to those charged with governance that gives an opinion on the overall adequacy and effectiveness of the organisation's internal control environment. - D4.14 To ensure that Internal Audit maintains a co-operative relationship with management and consults with management on audit work both at the annual planning stage and prior to commencing the assignment.
+- D4.11 To report to the Audit and Accounts committee, annually, on the effectiveness of internal audit. - D4.12 To ensure that the internal audit service is free to report directly to the Audit and Accounts Committee on all Internal Audit matters. - D4.13 To ensure that the Head of Internal Audit provides an annual report to those charged with governance that gives an opinion on the overall adequacy and effectiveness of the organisation's internal control environment. - D4.14 To ensure that the internal audit service maintains a co-operative relationship with management and consults with management on audit work both at the annual planning stage and prior to commencing the assignment.